 After lunch we will aboard a private chartered vintage tram for a spectacular trip up the Stubai valley to the small town of Fulpmes.
 A few photo

-stops should be possible, and as this is a working tramway we will also have to wait as modern scheduled tram services.
-Our journey should
+stops should be possible and as this is a working tramway we may have to wait as modern scheduled tram services.
+Our journey should take

 Overnight Innsbruck.
 Breakfast, dinner.